byandell/helperApps/README.md

 The latter version also allows for `SHP` shapefiles for geospatial data.

-Typically, this imported file does a minimal import of each `object` using the `filename`, relying on a function such as [import_data()](R/import_data.R).
+Typically, this does a minimal import of each `object` using the `filename`, relying on a function such as [import_data()](R/import_data.R).